Career Development Food Safety Management

 Most people find that their anxiety ramps up during–and not before–a test.
 As you might expect, having some strategies in place to manage your anxiety on test day is just as important (if not more so) than doing the prep work beforehand.
 Here are some tips.

-Get to the Test Site Early
+Get to the test site early

 One reason test anxiety is common is due to the fear factor.
 Fear of the unknown, fear of failure, fear of running out of time, fear of noise outside the test room, fear of stress, and so on.
 To tackle this, it's best to get to the test site early, if you're taking an exam outside of your home.